Cloud1833/Getting-Cleaning-Data-Week4/CodeBook.md

-# CodeBook

-Summary of tidy data set:
+# CodeBook: Summary of tidy data set

 •	Only extracted the measurements on the mean and standard deviation for each measurement.

-  o	mean(): Mean value
+  •	mean(): Mean value

-  o	std(): Standard deviation
+  •	std(): Standard deviation

 •	Contains 180 rows and 82 columns.